batistagroup/qflux/docs/qflux/Closed_Systems/AT_basepair.md

 We can see that we have good agreement between the expectation values computed from the qubit dynamics and the classical grid-based dynamics.

+## Bonus: Dynamics Video

 Lastly, we can visualize the evolution over time and see that the dynamics are nearly identical:

-<video width="1000" controls src="../../images/Part_I/Basepair-Wavepacket-Animation.mp4"></video>{: width="800"}
+<video width="1000" controls src="../../images/Part_I/Basepair-Wavepacket-Animation.mp4"></video>

+## Bonus: Visualizing a Quantum Circuit

-**Note:** We can visualize the quantum circuit behind the evolution for a single time-step:
+We can visualize the quantum circuit behind the evolution for a single time-step:

 ```python
 dw_dyn_obj.quantum_circuit.draw('mpl', fold=-1)